Latest Module Specifications

 |

-Description Today's business environment is characterised by enormous amounts of data with different sources and in different formats.
+Description Today's business environment is characterised by enormous amounts of data from different sources and in different formats.
 This data has the potential to provide valuable information, leading to better decision-making and competitive advantage.
 However, managing, analysing and communicating the value of such a large amount of information requires specific skills.
 This module builds on the first-semester modules, BAA1088 and BAA1089, and provides students with a variety of advanced data analytics and statistical techniques to enable and support the analysis of such a vast amount of data. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 |

 Learning Outcomes 1.
 Evaluate, select and apply appropriate project management methodologies (e.g. PRINCE2) and techniques to conduct a data analytics project (e.g. CRISP-DM).
-2. Understand the role of advanced analytics and Big Data, using Hadoop, and how to adopt it in different business environments.
-3. Understand how to pursue business objectives with data mining and the best practices in different business environments.
-4. Understand and demonstrate the ability to collect, clean, and prepare unstructured data types.
-5. Understand the various unsupervised learning methods.
-6. Understand the different Artificial Intelligence technologies, such as Natural language processing (NLP), Bidirectional Encoder Representations from Transformers (BERT), Deep learning, Generative AI/LLMs and the potential business implications of adopting such techniques in different business environments.
-7. Critically analyse the outputs of the analysis to support and improve the decision-making process.
-8. Build collaborative skills by teaming up to compare BERT and LLMs for a business application, and by jointly reporting and presenting performance, ethics, and business relevance with clear code-backed storytelling and team reflections. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+2. Explain the role of advanced analytics and Big Data (including Hadoop) and evaluate how to adopt these approaches in different business environments.
+3. Apply data mining techniques to pursue business objectives and follow best practices across different business environments.
+4. Apply appropriate techniques to collect, clean, and prepare unstructured data for analysis.
+5. Describe common unsupervised learning methods.
+6. Explain the different Artificial Intelligence technologies, such as Natural language processing (NLP), Bidirectional Encoder Representations from Transformers (BERT), Deep learning, Generative AI/LLMs and evaluate the potential business implications of adopting such techniques in different business environments.
+7. Critically analyse the outputs of the analysis to support and improve the decision-making process. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||